dannycahyo/memo-callback-mastery/slides/material.md

 # The Promise of Simplicity

-🎭 It dawns on me that simplicity holds its own allure.
+🎭 It dawns on me that simplicity also important.
 My codebase need not be a maze of hooks.
 It's not about avoidance, but about thoughtful application.

 🎤 "Optimization should enhance, not complicate," I affirm `useMemo` and `useCallback` find their place where they truly matter.